Divyadharshini1924/CiSTUP-Summer-Internship_Web-development/README.md

  It is a web-based application that enables users to upload transportation-related images (such as traffic camera images) and perform object detection on those images.

 ## SETUP:
-Make sure you have Node.js and npm (Node Package Manager) installed on your system.
+1.Make sure you have Node.js and npm (Node Package Manager) installed on your system.
+2.Install Docker and Docker Compose.
+3.Navigate to the project directory.
 ## Create React App:
 Use Create React App to quickly set up a new React project.